What is ethical web scraping and how do you do it? ⚖️ 5 principles of web scraping ethics

 What is an example of ethical web scraping?

-➡️ Read more about how web scraping helps Thorn fight child trafficking
+➡️ Read more about how web scraping helps Spotlight fight child trafficking

 Another great example of ethical web scraping comes from Charles University, Prague.
 Its faculty of formal and applied linguistics also used Apify’s web scrapers to collect dialectical data from social media platforms to create a neural machine translation model for Syrian and Moroccan migrants and refugees in Europe.